arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Let's talk about web services versioning, version compatibility and breaking changes.
 * What's the difference between a transaction and a compensation operation in a saga, in SOA?
 * When is a Microservice too micro?
+* What are the pros and cons of MicroService architecture?

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>